MAz-Codes/CRATE/documentation/training_and_architecture.md

 3.  **Transformer Decoder**: Reconstructs the sequence from the latent vector $z$ and conditioning information (Style, Tempo).

 ### Conditioning
-The model uses **Style Embeddings** to guide generation.
-A style ID (e.g., for "Funk") is embedded and added to the decoder's input, forcing the model to adopt the rhythm and velocity characteristics of that genre.
+The model uses **Style Embeddings** and **Bar Count Embeddings** to guide generation:
+- **Style ID** (e.g., "Funk"): Embedded and added to decoder input, forcing the model to adopt genre-specific rhythm and velocity characteristics
+- **Bar Count** (2-32 bars): Embedded and added to decoder input, teaching the model to generate sequences of specific lengths

 ## Training Process
 - **Objective**: Optimize the Evidence Lower Bound (ELBO), consisting of: